apache/hudi/rfc/rfc-78/rfc-78.md

 ## Implementation details

-Atleast for adding read capability of 1.x tables in 0.16.0, documenting the changes required at class level.
-Other two sections (0.16.0 upgrade to 1.x or 1.x downgrade to 0.16.0) should be fairly straightforward.
+To ensure read capability of 1.x tables in 0.16.0, documenting the changes required at class level.
+Other two sections (0.16.0 upgrade to 1.x or 1.x downgrade to 0.16.0) should be fairly straightforward and so not calling out the obvious.

 ### Timeline changes:
 Let’s reiterate what we need to support w/ 0.16.0 reader.